Robinpig/Note/docs/CS/Java/Spring/IoC.md

  * Return the (raw) singleton object registered under the given name.
  * <p>Checks already instantiated singletons and also allows for an early
  * reference to a currently created singleton (resolving a circular reference).
- * @param beanName the name of the bean to look for
- * @param allowEarlyReference whether early references should be created or not
- * @return the registered singleton object, or {@code null} if none found */
+ */
 @Nullable
 protected Object getSingleton(String beanName, boolean allowEarlyReference) {